 - Informed consent is essential for ethical and legal phlebotomy practices.

-- Respect for patient autonomy should be prioritized in order to foster trust between the healthcare provider and the patient while avoiding any ethical or legal consequences.
+- Respect for patient autonomy should be prioritized to foster trust between the healthcare provider and the patient while avoiding any ethical or legal consequences.

 The Importance of Informed Consent in Phlebotomy